bugmark-trial/scramword_1804/Scramword/eehatsh_3.md

-Unscramble this word: i y a i r b l
+Unscramble this word: e e h a t s h

-HINT: the unscrambled word starts with 'b'
+HINT: the unscrambled word starts with 'she'